 Constance Exley, CEO

 Accessibility Services Canada’s CEO and lead facilitator is Constance Exley.
 Constance has a Bachelor of Education and a Masters in Urban Planning degree.
-She has worked has worked provincially, nationally, and internationally with nonprofits, businesses, and local governments.
+She has worked provincially, nationally, and internationally with nonprofits, businesses, and local governments.
 In addition to designing, coordinating, and delivering multi-year education and outreach initiatives, Constance is a frequent workshop and webinar facilitator, conference presenter, and consultant to a wide variety of organization types and sizes.
 She is known for being able to explain the law in plain language and making accessibility relevant to everyone’s work.

 In 2010, Constance began designing and delivering a series of year-long AODA projects, funded by the Accessibility Directorate of Ontario (Ontario Government), in partnership with provincial organizations.
 The first project was when Constance was the Founding Director of the Ontario Nonprofit Network and that project was so successful that it was extended, running from 2010-2012.
 Three years later (2015-2016), ONN received a second grant and Accessibility Services Canada was hired as the Subject Matter Expert to design and deliver workshops and webinars around the province.